-Whether heading across the country or down the street, movers can make the journey to a new house or apartment cheaper than they might think.
+Whether heading across the country or down the street, movers can make the journey to a new house or apartment cheaper than you might think.

 “The key to making your move less expensive, less stressful and less hectic is to get organized before you move, stay organized throughout the move and keep a positive attitude,” says Martha Poage, author of “The Moving Survival Guide.”

 There are many ways to trim moving costs.
 Some are pretty straightforward, and others are less obvious.
-Following are 7 that may benefit you.
+Following are seven tips that may benefit you.

-Moving companies base their fees on factors such as cargo weight and the number of vehicles provided, according to John Bisney, director of public relations for the American Moving & Storage Association in Alexandria, Virginia.
+Moving companies base their fees on factors such as cargo weight and the number of vehicles provided, according to John Bisney, former director of public relations for the American Moving & Storage Association.

 So, an upcoming move is a great excuse to get rid of unused items.
 By lightening the load, you may wind up with more money in your pocket.

-“In either case, you are likely to save some money simply because you have less to move,” he says.
+“You are likely to save some money simply because you have less to move,” Bisney says.

 Get a deduction out of it